-With people being environmentally cautious and looking for new ways to save energy, solar is becoming very popular, for many reasons.
+With corporations and individuals becoming more environmentally cautious and looking for new ways to save energy, solar is becoming very popular, for many reasons.

 Solar panels, unlike other energy sources, are easy to maintain.
-Once installed no water is needed to maintain and keep it in use.
-Solar panels are in use for up to 35 years, without you have to do anything, or investing more money.
+Once installed no water is needed to maintain and keep it in use, aside from some light cleaning in the case of dirt or dust buildup.
+Solar panels are usually operational for up to 35 years, without much maintenance or further investment.
 Because they do not require water to obtain energy, solar panels are a long-term water saving solution.
-Panels do not require any water for cooling down, unlike power plants, which use 600-800 gallons.
+Panels do not require any water for cooling down, unlike nuclear power plants, which use 600-800 gallons per megawatt-hour of energy generated.
 Since solar panels use sunlight to generate energy, no extra equipment is needed to keep them running.

 For companies that deal with treating drinking water, solar panels can be useful by creating a bigger budget.
 With the increase in energy prices, water districts end up spending a big chunk of their budget on energy.
-When energy costs are reduced, because solar paneled facilities use less energy, companies have more money to spend on other things, like better water efficient equipment and technology they may need.
+When energy costs are offset after the implementation of solar panels, companies have more money to spend on other things, like better water efficient equipment and technology they may need.

 Keep in mind that solar panels themselves do not consume water during operation, but the production and maintenance of solar panels do require some water.
 However, these water requirements are generally much lower than those of conventional power generation methods.
 By switching to solar energy, you can become a part of the solution, rather than continuing excess water expenditure.
 Learn more about solar panel installation with J-Tech today.